-When developing a franchise system, the operations manual, along with the FDD, represents one of the most critical franchise development documents.
 Many start-up franchisors spend the time to prepare their own operations manual and others rely on the assistance from franchise development professionals.
-Whether you prepare your operations manual yourself or work with a franchise development team, your participation in the development of the operations manual will be critical because your operations manual needs to reflect your business and your systems.
+Whether you prepare your operations manual yourself or work with a franchise development team, your participation in the development of the operations manual will be critical for your operations manual to reflect your business and your systems.
 When it comes to developing your operations manual it is critical that you avoid the generic and get to the heart of what your business is all about and how franchisees can duplicate your brand and success.

 Consider that the goal of your operations manual should be to accomplish the following objectives:

 Below we have identified some but not all of the information goals that your operations manual should accomplish and a sampling of what a portion of the operations manual table of contents may look like:

 The second goal that your operations manual should achieve is to convey “your story”, “the story of your business and the business that they are about to invest in“.
 Don’t underestimate the significance of communicating your story as part of the franchising process will be to empower your franchisees to duplicate your brand.
 In many ways franchisees will, in certain aspects but not legally, be your business partners and it is important that they share the same “mindset” as to the business, customers and the unique selling proposition of your business.
 As to this topic, a sample table of contents, may include: